a23956491z/all_notes/Programming Lang/RISC-V.md

 ### Branch delay slot
 MIPS has a delay slot after branch.

 RISC-V and other newer RISC design omit branch delay slot.
+By the mature of branch prediction, with branch predictors, misprediciton is by far lower than the number of branches with a nop delay slot and is accordingly more efficient.

 ### Conditional branch
 RISC-V directly compares two register to determine whether to branch.